Diarrheal Illness in Recreational Water Employees

 If you are diagnosed with the parasite Cryptosporidium

 Cryptosporidium (often called “Crypto”) is one of the most common RWIs.
-Unfortunately, Crypto can easily spread in water and is resistant to chlorine.

 If you are diagnosed with Crypto: